FIWARE/tutorials.Extended-Properties/README.md

 ### Creating a new data entity

-Let's create a Poit of Interest data in which we want to keep the detail information about the Helsinki Cathedral, gut for the value of the name, we use three different languages, English, Finnish, and Italian.
+Let's create a Point of Interest data in which we want to keep the detailed information about the Helsinki Cathedral, but for the value of the name, we use three different languages, English, Finnish, and Italian.
 The process will be to send a request to the Broker with the following information:

 #### :two: Request: